 Here’s the other thing with these questions – because so many people get the answers to these questions wrong, they present an excellent opportunity for YOU to give an attention-grabbing answer.

-Today we’ll dive deep into the question “what are your weaknesses?” and I will also share with you how to prepare for this question and how to give a compelling answer.
+Today we’ll dive deep into the question “what are your weaknesses?”
+I will also share with you how to prepare for this question and give a compelling answer.

 If you prefer to continue reading, just scroll past the video.

 ⇒ Don’t try and outsmart the interviewer (it won’t work)

 ⇒ Why interviewers are asking you this question